Arduino PID Control Tutorial

 What is PID?

-A feedback system is a system wherein part of the output is “fed back” to the input.
+A feedback system is wherein part of the output is “fed back” to the input.
 For example, you could have a project that controls the fire in the furnace.
 Below is a simple illustration:

 Temperature control with PID

 You want to maintain the temperature in the furnace to a certain set point.
-A temperature sensor installed in the furnace determines the temperature at any time.
+A temperature sensor in the furnace determines the temperature at any time.
 This sensor, in this case, provides the feedback as a reference on the required temperature increase or decrease.
 The difference between the feedback sensor value and a temperature set point is the error.

 Proportional Control

 Proportional control refers to an adjustment that is proportional to how much the error is.
 Let’s say the controller in our example is an electronic valve for controlling the fuel to the furnace.
-If the error is small, the valve will release a small amount of fuel so that the set point and the feedback matches.
+If the error is small, the valve will release a small amount of fuel so that the set point and the feedback match.
 If the error is large, the valve must release more fuel.

 Integral Control